rggen/rggen-duh/README.md

 ## Code of Conduct

-Everyone interacting in the Rggen::Duh project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rggen/rggen-duh/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RgGen::Duh project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rggen/rggen-duh/blob/master/CODE_OF_CONDUCT.md).